John Methuen (priest): Religious career

 He was ordained in 1972 and was a curate at Fenny Stratford, after which he was appointed chaplain of Eton College.
-He was subsequently vicar of St Mark's Reading then rector of The Ascension, Hulme.
-While in Hulme he sheltered asylum seeker Viraj Mendis for over two years (December 1986 to January 1989).
+He was subsequently vicar of St Mark's Reading, and then became rector of The Church of the Ascension in Hulme, Manchester.
+While in Hulme, he rose to prominence in the media when he sheltered Sri Lankan asylum seeker Viraj Mendis in the church for over two years (December 1986 to January 1989).

 His next appointment was as Dean of Ripon in 1995.
 A divisive figure, he was facing 21 charges of misconduct before a consistory court, but resigned in 2005 before the cases came to court.

 Later life

 After Ripon, he retired to London where he lectured and attended seminars and tours.

+Death

+Mehuen died in London in 2010.
 His funeral service was held at Saint Bartholomew the Great, Smithfield, London.
+Viraj Mendis, who had been supported by Methuen in the 1980s, was denied a visa by the Home Office to enter to the UK in order to attend Methuen's funeral.

+A memorial service was subsequently held for Methuen at Ripon Cathedral in February 2011.